dbt-labs/docs.getdbt.com/website/blog/2021-11-22-sql-surrogate-keys.md

 ### What’s a surrogate key?

-A surrogate key is a primary key that, instead of existing in your underlying dataset, is _derived in the analytics layer itself._
+A <Term id="surrogate-key">surrogate key</Term> is a primary key that, instead of existing in your underlying dataset, is _derived in the analytics layer itself._

 Learning when to use surrogate keys and bring them into your project is a critical skill for any analytics professional.